Swapnonilghosh/Enterprise-Sales-Data-WareHouse/README.md

 # Data Warehouse and Analytics Project

-This project demonstrates the end-to-end lifecycle of building a modern data warehouse and running advanced analytics on business data using SQL Server.
+This project demonstrates the end-to-end lifecycle of building a modern data warehouse and running advanced analytics on business data using **SQL Server**.
 From ingesting raw datasets to designing a star schema and generating deep analytical insights — the goal is to showcase how raw data can be turned into decision-driving dashboards.
 ---
 ## 🏗️ Data Architecture